aidenbenner/halite3/README.md

 }
 ```

+So after each ship has scored each tile, we now need to figure out a good assignment.
+In general it was very common for two ships to want to target the same square.
+At first I just did a greedy assignment (e.g. assign the best cost ship/square pair in order from best cost to worst cost).
+If it is true that our cost function roughly represents
+the halite/turn if our ship decides to path there, then maximizing this value over all ships should lead to an 'optimal' job assignment.
+Fortunately there are algorithms that solve
+this general purpose job assignment fairly fast.

 Let each tile on the grid and each ship be nodes that form two bipartitions in a graph where the edges between the bipartitions are the cost of turtle X to go to square Y. Now the problem is one of bipartite matching where we want to maximize the gathering rate of our fleet.
 This can be done by the Hungarian algorithm which finds a min cost max matching efficiently.

 # Returning ships